Privacy

 You may:

-• Withdraw consent, subject to legal and regulatory restrictions
+These rights are subject to legal and regulatory restrictions.

-You also have the right to file a complaint with the Office of the Privacy Commissioner of Canada if you believe your privacy rights have been violated.
+You may also contact the Office of the Privacy Commissioner of Canada if you have concerns.

 Changes to this privacy statement